neo-project/docs/docs/en-us/develop/network/testnet.md

 The PUBLIC KEY is shown when you view the PRIVATE KEY.
 (Never share your PRIVATE key.)

 #### Step 2 - Fill in the request
 Complete the form here: https://neo.org/testcoin/apply.
-Note that you need to change `Neo Version` to Neo3.
+Note that you need to change `Neo Version` to Neo N3.

 After a day or so you will be sent an email containing a "Multi-party signed address" and the PUBLIC key of the sender.
 See [Signature](../../node/gui/advanced.md).